pbouda/brummbeere/doc/raspi.rst

 First we will update the DTOs of the Raspbian boot partition that was installed in the previous step.
-Mount the partitions of your SD card and check that you have a folder `overlays`.
-We will replace those with the current firmware overlays in the Raspberry GitHub repository.
+Mount the partitions of your SD card and check that you have a folder ``overlays``.
+We will replace it with the current firmware overlays in the Raspberry GitHub repository.
 Download and unpack the firmware:

 .. code-block:: sh